ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-L-Threonate (Magtein) vs Bisglycinate: which is better?
+L-Threonate (Magtein) vs Bisglycinate: which is right for you?

 Best AbsorptionAbsorption Rating